 We periodically enter into collaboration and licensing agreements with other pharmaceutical companies for the development, manufacture, marketing and/or sale of pharmaceutical products.
 Our significant collaboration agreements are focused on the development, manufacturing, supply and commercialization of multiple, high-value generic biologic compounds, insulin analog products and respiratory products, among other complex products.
 Under these agreements, we have future potential milestone payments and co-development expenses payable to third parties as part of our licensing, development and co-development programs.
 Payments under these agreements generally become due and are payable upon the satisfaction or achievement of certain developmental, regulatory or commercial milestones or as development expenses are incurred on defined projects.
-Milestone payment obligations are uncertain, including the prediction of timing and the occurrence of events triggering a future obligation and are not reflected as liabilities in the Condensed Consolidated Balance Sheets, except for milestone and royalty obligations reflected as acquisition contingent consideration.
-Our potential maximum development milestones not accrued for at June 30, 2018 totaled approximately \$795 million, which includes the new agreements entered into during 2018.
-We estimate that the amounts that may be paid through the end of 2018 to be approximately \$90 million.
+Milestone payment obligations are uncertain, including the prediction of timing and the occurrence of events triggering a future obligation and are not reflected as liabilities in the Condensed Consolidated Balance Sheets, except for milestone and royalty obligations reflected as acquisition related contingent consideration.
+Our potential maximum development milestones not accrued for at September 30, 2018 totaled approximately \$430 million, which includes the new agreements entered into during 2018 and excludes potential milestone payments to Momenta.
+We estimate the amounts that may be paid within the next year to be approximately \$70 million.
 These agreements may also include potential sales based milestones and call for us to pay a percentage of amounts earned from the sale of the product as a royalty or a profit share.
-These sales based milestones or royalty obligations may be significant depending upon the level of commercial sales for each product.
+The amounts disclosed do not include sales-based milestones or royalty obligations on future sales of product as the timing and amount of future sales levels and costs to produce products subject to these obligations is not reasonably estimable.
+These sales-based milestones or royalty obligations may be significant depending upon the level of commercial sa